site-prism/site_prism/README.md

 end
 ```

-The above has nothing useful defined, only the name.
+The above has nothing useful defined, so to start with lets give it some properties.

 ### Adding a URL